 (5) ‘central authority’ means an authority designated in accordance with Article 3(1) of Framework Decision 2009/315/JHA;

-(6) ‘competent authorities’ means the central authorities, Eurojust, Europol, the EPPO, the VIS designated authorities as referred to in Article 9d and Article 22b(13) of Regulation (EC) No 767/2008, and the ETIAS Central Unit, which are competent to access or query ECRIS-TCN in accordance with this Regulation;
+(6) ‘competent authorities’ means the central authorities, Eurojust, Europol, the EPPO, the VIS designated authorities as referred to in Article 9d and Article 22b(13) of Regulation (EC) No 767/2008, the ETIAS Central Unit and the screening authorities as defined in Article 2, point (10), of Regulation (EU) 2024/1356, which are competent to access or query ECRIS-TCN in accordance with this Regulation;

 (7) ‘third-country national’ means a person who is not a citizen of the Union within the meaning of Article 20(1) TFEU, or who is a stateless person or a person whose nationality is unknown;